 The need for Public Services includes programs and activities by nonprofit organizations to close gaps in services or existing services are insufficiently supported to meet existing demand.
 The two (2) key areas of Public Services include youth services and health services.
 The Boys & Girls Club operates after-school and summer programs that assist low-and-moderate income children and teens improve their academic performance through tutoring, mentoring and other activities while also providing a safe place.
 The Boys & Girls Club had a wait list for both their after-school and summer programs.
-The Boys & Girls Club was looking to expand their after-school program at Parkside Elementary, which is located within a low-and-moderate income neighborhood.
-The Fond du Lac School District supported the need for an additional summer program location and offered Theisen Middle School for their use, however, the Boys & Girls Club needed additional funding support to cover staffing costs.
+The Boys & Girls Club continues to look for ways to expand their after-school programs and summer programs through partnership with the Fond du Lac School District to identify potential school facilities where such programs could be held and the City and private partners to support operational costs.

 Dental care was also an identified public service need.
 Local dental providers were not accepting new Medicaid patients due to the challenges with the required documentation and submittals.
 The Fond du Lac Health department was able to fill that need by serving as the intermediary provider and could access both public and private funds.
 The Dental Care Program is one that leverages private funds (the dental provider typically writes down their usual and customary costs); access foundation dollars (Agnesian Foundation) and public dollars (CDBG program).
 The utilization of these resources allows the program to serve both low-and-moderate income children and adults while maximizing the leverage of public dollars.
+Due to the pandemic, many dental clinics were closed or limited service, creating backlogs for dental care for both kids and low and moderate income adults.